danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

  The **Energy** Sector clearly outperformed all Sectors but also experiencing a number of large drawdowns clearly exhibiting high volatility.

 Let's now take a look at determining how a Sector is trending over the past 4 years.
 We can plot a **Linear Regression** line using the Cumulative % Returns and plot it on a **Line Chart**.
 The steeper the slope, the stronger the positive or negative trend.
-We'll use our custom function *scatter_plot* to plot a **Scatter Plot** and regression line for the **Consumer Staples** Sector.
+We'll use our custom function *scatter_plot* to plot a **Scatter Plot** and regression line for the **Communication Services** Sector.

-        sector = 'Consumer Staples'
+        sector = 'Communication Services'
         df_ret_sector = df_ret_sectors[df_ret_sectors['Sector'] == sector].copy()
         scatter_plot(df_ret_sector, 'Cumulative % Return')

 ![SP500_GICS_Communication_Services Sector_Cumulative_Return_Regression_Line_Chart.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_GICS_Communication_Services_Sector_Cumulative_Return_Regression_Line_Chart.jpg?raw=true)

-We can observe that the **Consumer Staples** Sector is in a weak negative trend.
+We can observe that the **Communication Services** Sector is in a long-term negative trend overall due to the large drawdown in 2022.
+It looks to be recovering in a positive trend in 2023 and 2024.

 Let's compare it to the **Energy** Sector.